block-core/blockcore-tipbot/README.md

-### Tipbot for Discord that works with Stratis
+### Tipbot for Discord that works with Blockcore

-The bot is added to the [stratis community discord](https://discord.gg/9tDyfZs).
+The bot is added to the [Blockcore community discord](hhttps://discord.gg/5aJk8Vv).
 You can check it out there.

-Or you can [add stratis tipbot](https://discordapp.com/oauth2/authorize?client_id=468025834519658496&scope=bot) to your server.
+Or you can [add Blockcore tipbot](https://discord.com/api/oauth2/authorize?client_id=753386755721265282&permissions=2048&scope=bot) to your server.

 Don't forget to add `Manage Messages ` permission for the bot.